 £53 (new) OR £25 (second-hand)

-An optional College Library contribution of £30 for three-year undergraduates, £40 for students who will spend four years in Durham, and £10 per year of attendance for postgraduates (and one-year undergraduates), is also levied on the first bill to help cover the costs of our college library.
+An optional College Library contribution of £30 for three-year undergraduates, £40 for students who will spend four years in Durham, and £10 per year of attendance for postgraduates (and one-year undergraduates).

 Junior Common Room (JCR) Levy for Exchange and Erasmus students